 Cook smarter

 Mortar and pestle in Fond

-When a Fond recipe calls for mortar and pestle work — grinding a spice blend, making a paste, or preparing a marinade — the recipe instructions note the technique.
+When a Fond recipe calls for mortar and pestle work, from grinding a spice blend to making a paste or preparing a marinade, the recipe instructions note the technique.
 Fond's mise en place checklist includes grinding steps so you can prep everything before cooking begins.
 Ingredients for mortar preparations are included in your shopping list with the right quantities.

+Cook smarter